NBIA09018U Principal Subject in Molecular Microbiology 2

 Second of three modules of project work on Molecular

 Students complete three modules of one subject-line by following three blocks.

 The course deals with molecular aspects of microbial physiology and genetics.
 Topics include metabolism, enzymes, regulation, replication, genomics, evolution, and technical aspects.
 All microorganisms (bacteria, archaea, virus, and unicellular eukaryotes) may be included and we aim at covering research subjects of medical, industrial, and environmental importance.
-The purpose of the course is to be able to read, understand, and discuss current research literature on molecular microbiology.
+The purpose of the course is to be able to read, understand, peer reviewing and discuss current research literature on molecular microbiology.
 Classes are based on student presentation of papers selected by the students and the teachers together.
 Students in the audience are expected to have read the presented papers and prepared questions before class and actively participate in the discussion during class.